Pi-And-More/PAM_WiFiClient/README.md

 String getURL (String host, String url, int port) String getURL (String host, String url)

+//
+// The urlEncode function will do as it's name suggest, convert
+// a char array to a url encoded String.
+//
+String urlEncode (const char* msg)

+//
+// The doNothing function which is used as a parameter if we do not care about
+// the webpage result, aka fire and forget
+//
+void doNothing (String webLine)

+//
+// The doSerial function which is used as a parameter if we want to see all output
+// of the requested webpage.
+//
+void doSerial (String webLine)

 You can read about it in more detail on https://piandmore.wordpress.com/tag/pam_wificlient